 The Committee met on September 7, 2005, to evaluate the industry situation since the regulations were suspended.
 Planted acreage continued to decline, from 4,780 acres in 2003-04 to 2,364 acres in 2004-05.
 The number of melon growers and handlers also continued to decline.
 During the 2003-04 season, there were 29 growers and 16 handlers; in 2004-05 the numbers decreased to 13 and seven, respectively.
 In addition, no new varieties were introduced to improve the quality and make South Texas melons more competitive with other producing areas.

 The Committee believes that there is no longer a need for the order, and therefore recommended its termination.
 USDA is evaluating the Committee's recommendation.
-The first suspension of regulations expires on September 30, Start Printed Page 579982005.
-Therefore, this action will continue the suspension of regulations indefinitely as USDA evaluates the Committee's recommendation to terminate the order.
+The first suspension of regulations expired on September 30, 2005.
+A subsequent interim final rule was published in the Federal Register on October 5, 2005, (70 FR 57995) suspending all regulatory requirements under the order, including the one remaining reporting requirement in effect.
+This final rule continues in effect the suspension of all regulatory requirements indefinitely as USDA evaluates the Committee's recommendation to terminate the order.

 In addition, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this rule.

 Further, the Committee's meeting was widely publicized throughout the melon industry and all interested persons were invited to attend the meeting and participate in Committee deliberations.
 Like all Committee meetings, the September 16, 2004, meeting and the September 7, 2005 meeting were public meetings and all entities, both large and small, were able to express their views on this issue.
-Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.
+Finally, interested persons were invited to submit information on the regulatory and informational impacts of this action on small businesses.
+No comments were received.

 A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at: http://www.ams.usda.gov/fv/moab.html.
 Any questions about the compliance guide should be sent to Jay Guerber at the previously mentioned address in the FOR FURTHER INFORMATION CONTACT section.